 NCERT Solutions for Class 12 Biology Chapter 6 – Free PDF Download

 Looking for NCERT Solutions for Class 12 Biology Chapter 6 Molecular Basis of Inheritance?
-Look no further as BYJU’S offers solutions to all the chapters of NCERT Solutions for Class 12 Biology in detail here.
+Look no further as BYJU’S offers solutions to all the chapters of NCERT Solutions for Class 12 Biology in detail here according to the latest term-wise CBSE Syllabus 2021-22.
 This chapter provides students with insights into the structure of DNA, its replication, the process of synthesizing RNA from DNA (transcription process), the genetic code which determines the sequences of amino acids in proteins, the phenomena of protein synthesis and the elementary basis of their regulation.

 Also, with the help of NCERT Solutions for Class 12 Biology students can understand other subsequent sections like why DNA is the most abundant genetic material, and what its relationship is with RNA.
 Towards the end, the chapter also discusses the essentials of human genome sequencing and its consequences.
 Access the NCERT Solutions for Class 12 Biology PDF of this chapter from the link given below.

 Access Answers of Biology NCERT Chapter 6 – Molecular Basis of Inheritance

 1. Group the following as nitrogenous bases and nucleosides:

 Following is the grouping:

 2. If a double stranded DNA has 20 per cent of cytosine, calculate the percent of adenine in the DNA.